louispawaon/oop-summative/README.md

-# oop-summative
+# BASIC SECURITY TRAINEE INFORMATION SYSTEM
-## This contains our output for our Summative Assessment for Object-Oriented Programming
+## This is our Summative Assessment Output Repository for Object-Oriented Programming (4-306)

 -to be updated-